reclaimprotocol/attestor-core/docs/browser-rpc.md

 }
 ```

-From the above schema, you can see that the app can also set the log level for the witness & optionally send logs back to the app.
+From the above schema, you can see that the app can also set the log level for the attestor & optionally send logs back to the app.
 This is useful to know each step of the claim creation process & debug any issues that might arise.